To keep the customers intact in your store, it is important for entrepreneurs to keep looking for better options, to build an extensive marketplace.

 The admin configures the Seller Domain under Domain Redirection Settings.

-The domain is visible on the frontend, for example, here- ” demostore1.vachak.com/marketplace-vendor-subdomain/product/long-sleeve-tee/ “.
+The domain is visible on the front end, for example, here- ” demostore1.vachak.com/marketplace-vendor-subdomain/product/long-sleeve-tee/ “.
 This URL is being display on the URL tab.

-Then only products that belong to the seller, selected by the buyer, shall be display at the “SHOP” page.
+Then only products that belong to the seller, selected by the buyer, shall display at the “SHOP” page.

 Here, in the image below, the customer has selected the “Long Sleeve Tee” which belongs to the seller “Doe Shop”.